biodiversity-cz/ELN-examples/README.md

 cd eLabFTW
 docker-compose up -d # and wait(!)
 ```
 The first initialization takes really long time, even more than 10(15) minutes.
-If you are bored, check from time to time ```docker logs elabftw```.
+When you get bored, check from time to time ```docker logs elabftw```.
 Message
 > s6-rc: fatal: timed out
 >
 > s6-sudoc: fatal: unable to get exit status from server: Operation timed out"